 - Not being able to fully express your feelings in childhood or adulthood

 - Making a mistake and getting in trouble for it (or not)

 - Experiencing a break up with a partner

 - Being separated from someone you love

 I could list many more examples, but hopefully you understand it doesn’t have to be something significant for a subtle, negative thought, feeling, belief or fear to form and adversely impact your nervous system.
 It’s important to address past trauma so it becomes easier to have a healthy relationship with yourself and food.
 When you begin to experience more ease, you can choose foods that feel right for your body versus eating (or not eating) to cover up uncomfortable emotions like shame, fear or anger.
 Eating well should ideally feel easy and natural.

-QNRT resets are an option to request with any session you schedule with me.
-I’ve been delighted with the positive results I’ve seen in myself and in my clients who have utilized this technique.
+I’ve been delighted with the positive results I’ve seen in myself and in my clients using QNRT.
 It has made it easier for them to apply the changes I recommend for healthy eating and living.
 Something interesting to note is when you experience traumatic stress in your life, it covers up your gifts such as freely expressing love, having a witty sense of humor or passionately pursuing a creative talent.